 If the event is to attract VIP guests and speaker; advice should be sought from the Marketing & Communications team at Marketing@aston.ac.uk.
-In addition a risk assessment should be carried out and returned to the Vice President Student Activities, firstname.lastname@example.org and the Security team (if this is not carried out then the booking will not be authorised by the Head of Security and the event will not be permitted).
+In addition a risk assessment should be carried out and returned to the Student Activities’ Officer and the Head of Security for authorisation.

-It should be noted that if attendees or organisers are non- Aston students they may be subject to charges for hire of room and equipment.
-To book and make enquiries about availability of equipment email email@example.com
+- It should be noted that if attendees or organisers are non- Aston students they may be subject to charges for hire of room and equipment.
+To book and make enquiries about availability of equipment email firstname.lastname@example.org telephone x4221

 Use of Reception and Foyer area